 What are the types of life insurance with an investment component?

-Whole life insurance and universal life insurance are two types of permanent life insurance that include a cash value component.
+Whole life insurance and universal life insurance are two types of permanent life insurance plans that include a cash value component.
 Both use a part of the premium payments to cover the cost of insurance and administrative fees.
 The remainder is used to grow the cash value over time.

 - Your cash value grows faster because it is not taxed up-front each year.

-- If you access the cash value when you are in a lower tax bracket (for instance, after retirement), you will pay less tax than when you were contributing the money to your account.
+- If you access the cash value when you are in a lower tax bracket (for instance, after retirement), you will pay less income tax than when you were contributing the money to your account.

 When is the best time to get whole life insurance?

 The best time to buy whole life insurance is when you are still relatively young.
-That is because it usually takes 10-15 years for a whole life policy to build enough cash value to be used.
+That is because it usually takes 10-15 years for a whole life insurance policy to build enough cash value to be used.

 Why life insurance is a good investment?